 The Alexander mosaic depicts a battle between Alexander the Great and King Darius II of Persia.
 This wonderful mosaic was discovered in 1831 during the evacuations of Pompeii.

 The right-hand side of the mosaic is well preserved as it shows Darius and Persians.
-On the left hand, which is not very well perceived, shows Alexander and his army.
-Some historians say that the depicted battle goes back as far as 331 BCE.
+On the left hand, which is poorly perceived, shows Alexander and his army.
+Some historians say the depicted battle goes back as far as 331 BCE.

 The Cave Canem Mosaic

 Another important mosaic is the Cave Canem mosaic, also known as the “Beware of the dog” mosaic.
 The mosaic of a dog is located at the entrance of the House of the Tragic Poet.

 The dog on the mosaic looks ready to pounce on any unwelcome visitor that comes into the home.
 We learn much about Rome and its dogs from this mosaic: the dog has teeth and a chain around its neck.